squeek502/lua-sass/README.md

 ```
 If needed, you can specify a [generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) by doing `cmake -G "Visual Studio 14 2015 Win64" ..` instead of `cmake ..`

-*Note: On Windows, you'll need to have a Lua static library available that [can be found by `cmake`](https://cmake.org/cmake/help/v3.0/module/FindLua.html) (preferably built with the same compiler you're using to build sleep).*
+*Note: On Windows, you'll need to have a Lua static library available that [can be found by `cmake`](https://cmake.org/cmake/help/v3.0/module/FindLua.html) (preferably built with the same compiler you're using to build `lua-sass`).*

 ### On Linux
 From the `lua-sass` directory, do the following: